Lou Sullivan

-Louis Graydon Sullivan (June 16, 1951 – March 2, 1991) was an American author and activist known for his work on behalf of trans men.
-He was perhaps the first transgender man to publicly identify as gay, and is largely responsible for the modern understanding of sexual orientation and gender identity as distinct, unrelated concepts.
+Louis Graydon Sullivan (June 16, 1951 – March 2, 1991) was an American author and activist known for his work on behalf of transgender men.
+He was the first trans man known to publicly identify as gay, and is largely responsible for the modern understanding of sexual orientation and gender identity as distinct, unrelated concepts.

 Sullivan was a pioneer of the grassroots female-to-male (FTM) advocacy movement and was instrumental in helping individuals obtain peer-support, counseling, endocrinological services and reconstructive surgery outside of gender dysphoria clinics.
 He founded FTM International, one of the first organizations specifically for FTM individuals, and his activism and community work was a significant contributor to the rapid growth of the FTM community during the late 1980s.
+He died of AIDS-related complications in 1991.

 Early life

 Sullivan was born on June 16, 1951, in Wauwatosa, Wisconsin to John Eugene Sullivan, who owned a trucking company, and Nancy Louise Sullivan, a homemaker.
-He grew up in Milwaukee, the third child of six in a very religious Catholic family and attended Catholic primary and secondary school.
+He grew up in Milwaukee, the third child of six in a devout Catholic family and attended Catholic primary and secondary school.
 Sullivan first started keeping a journal at the age of 10, describing his early childhood thoughts of being a boy, confusing adolescence, sexual fantasies of being a gay man, and his involvement in the Milwaukee music scene.
 During his adolescence he expressed continued confusion about his identity, writing at age 15 in 1966 that "I want to look like what I am but don't know what some one like me looks like.
-I mean, when people look at me I want them to think—there's one of those people […] that has their own interpretation of happiness.
+I mean, when people look at me I want them to think—there's one of those people [...] that has their own interpretation of happiness.
 That's what I am."

-Sullivan was attracted to the idea of playing different gender roles, and his attraction for male roles was outlined in his writings, specifically in his short stories, poems and diaries; he often explored the ideas of male homosexuality and gender identity.
+Sullivan was attracted to the idea of playing different gender roles, and his attraction for male roles was outlined in his writings.
+Specifically in his short stories, poems and diaries, he often explored the ideas of male homosexuality and gender identity.
 At the age of seventeen he began a relationship with a self-described "feminine" male lover, and together they would play with gender roles and gender-bending.